 - 24.5.1 With respect to a particular contract for Consulting Services to be bid, the concerned Procuring Entity shall only consider for short listing those consultants whose contracts, as identified in the eligibility documents submitted for registration, are similar in nature and complexity to the contract to be bid, based on the Request for Expression of Interest. - 24.5.2 The BAC shall draw up the short list of consultants from those who have been determined as eligible in accordance with the provisions of this IRR.
-The number of short listed consultants, which shall be determined in the pre-procurement conference, shall consist of three (3) to seven (7) consultants, with five (5) as the preferable number.
+The number of short listed consultants, which shall be determined in the preprocurement conference, shall consist of three (3) to seven (7) consultants, with five (5) as the preferable number.
 Should only one (1) or less than the required number apply for eligibility and short listing, pass the eligibility check, and/or pass the minimum score required in the short listing, the BAC shall consider the same.
-The shortlisted bidders shall then be required to pay the fee for the Bidding Documents, if applicable, subject to the provisions of Section 17.4 of this IRR. (a)
+The shortlisted bidders shall then be required to pay the fee for the Bidding Documents, if applicable, subject to the provisions of Section 17.4 of this IRR.(a) - 24.5.3 The BAC shall specify in the Request for Expression of Interest the set of criteria and rating system for short listing of consultants to be used for the particular contract to be bid, which shall consider the following, among others: - a) Applicable experience of the consultant and members in case of joint ventures, considering both the overall experiences of the firm or, in the case of new firms, the individual experiences of the principal and key staff, including the times when employed by other consultants;

-55 As amended by GPPB Resolution No. 15-2021, dated 14 October 2021, published in the Official Gazette on 20 November 2021.
+63 As amended by GPPB Resolution No. 15-2021, dated 14 October 2021, published in the Official Gazette on 20 November 2021.

-- 24.5.3 The BAC shall specify in the Request for Expression of Interest the set of criteria and rating system for short listing of consultants to be used for the particular contract to be bid, which shall consider the following, among others: - a) Applicable experience of the consultant and members in case of joint ventures, considering both the overall experiences of the firm or, in the case of new firms, the individual experiences of the principal and key staff, including the times when employed by other consultants; - b) Qualification of personnel who may be assigned to the job vis-à-vis extent and complexity of the undertaking; and - c) Current workload relative to capacity. - 24.5.4 The BAC shall recommend the short list of consultants to the HoPE for consideration and approval.
+- b) Qualification of personnel who may be assigned to the job vis-à-vis extent and complexity of the undertaking; and - c) Current workload relative to capacity. - 24.5.4 The BAC shall recommend the short list of consultants to the HoPE for consideration and approval.
 The entire process of eligibility check and short listing shall not exceed twenty (20) calendar days. - 24.6 GOCCs may be eligible to participate in Competitive Bidding only if they can establish that they (a) are legally and financially autonomous, (b) operate under commercial law, and (c) are not attached agencies of the Procuring Entity.
 The GPPB shall promulgate the necessary guidelines for this provision. - 24.7 Notwithstanding the eligibility of a consultant and/or inclusion in the short list of consultants, the Procuring Entity concerned reserves the right to review his qualifications at any stage of the procurement process if it has reasonable grounds to believe that a misrepresentation has been made by the said consultant, or that there has been a change in the consultant's capability to undertake the project from the time he submitted his eligibility requirements.
 Should such review uncover any misrepresentation made in the eligibility requirements, statements or documents, or any changes in the situation of the consultant which will affect the capability of the consultant to undertake the project so that the consultant fails the preset eligibility criteria, the Procuring Entity shall consider the said consultant as ineligible and shall disqualify him from submitting a bid or from obtaining an award or contract, in accordance with Rules XXI, XXII, and XXIII of this IRR.